Fire Procedures Policy

 1.4.
 Arrangements for ensuring the safety of all persons on the school premises

 Smoke detectors and break glass are situated in all areas of all buildings and are tested annually.
 Fire extinguishers and fire blankets are also situated throughout all buildings and are tested annually and reviewed when any refurbishments are undertaken.
 The fire alarm system is linked to all buildings so that the whole school is evacuated on the sounding of the alarm.
 Fire evacuation points exist for the Senior School (Astroturf) and the Junior School and Catering Staff (Junior netball court), and each area has staff with specific responsibilities.
-No re-entry to the site is permitted without express permission of the Fire Officer.
+No re-entry to the site is permitted without express permission of the Fire Officer or DFO.

 1.5.
 Methods by which the risks from dangerous substances are eliminated or reduced